Sisimiut: Thule people

-The Inuit of the Thule culture—whose descendants form the majority of the current population—arrived nearly a thousand years ago, with the first arrivals dated to approximately 13th and 14th century.
-The Thule people were more technologically advanced than their Dorset predecessors, although they still relied on subsistence hunting, with walruses, reindeer, and particularly the fur seals constituting the base of the economy in the early period.

 The shoreline was still at a higher altitude than today, with the Sisimiut valley east of the Kangerluarsunnguaq Bay, partially under sea.
-Many artifacts and graves from the several centuries of permanent settlement remain scattered in the region.
+Many Thule artifacts and graves from the several centuries of permanent settlement remain scattered in the region.
 Rich in fauna, the coastal region from Sisimiut to Kangaamiut was particularly attractive for migrants, and due to a large number of historical artifacts it is currently listed as a candidate for the UNESCO World Heritage Site, with the application received in 2003.

 Colonial era

 There are no signs of Norse settlement in the region.
 At the time of Hans Egede's establishment of the first Danish colonies, Dutch whalers dominated the area and swiftly burnt down his Bergen Company whaling station on Nipisat Island, approximately 30 km to the north of the present-day town.
 It was not until Jacob Severin was granted a full monopoly on the Greenlandic trade and permitted to act as an agent of the Danish navy that the Dutch were finally removed in a series of battles in 1738 and 1739.

-The present town was established in 1764 by the General Trade Company as the trading post of Holsteinsborg ("Fort Holstein"), named for the first chairman of the Danish College of Missions in Copenhagen which underwrote and directed the missionary work in the colony.
+The present town was established in 1764 by the General Trade Company as the trading post of Holstensborg ("Fort Holsten"), named for the first chairman of the Danish College of Missions in Copenhagen which underwrote and directed the missionary work in the colony.
 At the time of its founding, the Kalaallisut name of the place was Amerlok, after its fjord.
-The colonists formally established several villages in the region, of which only two remain to this day: Itilleq and Sarfannguit.
 Under the Royal Greenland Trading Department, Holsteinsborg was a centre of the trade in reindeer skins.

 Several 18th-century buildings still stand in Sisimiut, among them the 1725 Gammelhuset ("Old House") and the 1775 Bethel-kirken ("Bethel Church") or Blå Kirke ("Blue Church"), the oldest surviving church in Greenland.
-The buildings were moved from the former site of the settlement at Ukiivik (Holsteinsborg) together with the rest of the settlement.
+The buildings were moved from the former site of the settlement at Ukiivik (Holstensborg) together with the rest of the settlement.
 The new church on the rocky pedestal was built in 1926, further extended in 1984.
 The entrance to the yard with the old church and other protected historical buildings is decorated with a unique gate made of whale jawbone.
-In 1801, a smallpox epidemic decimated the population of Sisimiut and other coastal settlements, although the population growth quickly resumed due to plentiful marine life on the coast.